meteor/meteor/content/build-tool.md

 ## What does it do?

 The Meteor build tool is what compiles, runs, deploys, and publishes all of your Meteor apps and packages.
-It's Meteor's built-in solution to the problems also solved by tools like Grunt, Gulp, Webpack, Browserify, Nodemon, and many others, and uses a lot of these tools, like Babel, internally to enable a seamless experience.
+It's Meteor's built-in solution to the problems also solved by tools like Grunt, Gulp, Webpack, Browserify, Nodemon, and many others, and uses many popular Node.js tools like Babel and UglifyJS internally to enable a seamless experience.

-### Runs constantly in development
+### Reloads app on file change

 When you run `meteor`, the tool starts up, and you should leave it running continuously while developing your app.
 The tool automatically detects any relevant file changes and recompiles the necessary changes, restarting your client or server environment if needed.